 As it turns out, the nature of the PowerSeller program also creates benefits for buyers as well, though they are for the most part indirect.

-- Regular stock or shopping opportunities.
 The nature of eBay often makes repeat buying difficult.
 At brick-and-mortar stores where stock and prices are both regular, customers can “frequent” an establishment with clear expectations about what it carries and at what price.
-On eBay, stock tends to be unpredictable, prices doubly so.
+On eBay, the stock tends to be unpredictable; prices doubly so.
 The PowerSellers program rewards sellers that have a consistent business plan and consistent volume, which generally means consistent sources, pricing, and stock.